Transform: a review and notes from the NextGen Enterprise Summit 2020

 On the next day, the kick-off was refreshing with the video of artists live-streamed on Zoom.
 The hosts and speakers were on the ground with masks in Paris; the attendees and other speakers were on Zoom.
 It looks like hybrid events are the way these days.

 A button on Zoom for each talk or intervention from the hosts to hear live interpretation in French or English was made by human translators as the speakers talked.
 Much appreciated!

 Klaxoon was also the tool used by everyone attending to share, gather and add ideas through post-its.
 Kind of a giant brainstorming for collective intelligence.
 Which questions or ideas do you have on topics such as the future of work, business design, enterprise network platforms and so on?

 Interesting way of doing and learning as the participants were at the same time on Zoom and Virbela.
-Miro, Jamboard and Mural are the tools I have seen in other remote conferences where the participants whiteboard together, to wire and think visually in real-time together on shared interests.
+Miro, Jamboard and Mural are the tools I have seen in other remote conferences where the participants whiteboard together to wire and think visually in real-time on shared interests.
 Creating resources and collective thinking FTW!